janek1842/Blackjack/README.md

 <img width="1261" alt="mainPanel" src="https://user-images.githubusercontent.com/56030577/145471598-ef6911f8-5e18-49a2-822f-199cab0fd9f6.png">

-If you want to adjust you profile features please click **Manage**.
+If you want to adjust you profile features please click **MANAGE**.

 <img width="1262" alt="ManageView" src="https://user-images.githubusercontent.com/56030577/145471943-f72a0ca2-5058-42ec-94cb-d80c6f7e471e.png">

-This app has the possibility to view that ranking (specified by money) and also more detailed statistics of every user.
-To view this please click **RANKING/STATISTICS** button to show this panel.
+This app has the possibility to see the ranking (ordered by money) and also more detailed statistics of every user.
+To view this, please click **RANKING/STATISTICS** button.

 After getting to know with all these features you can click **PLAY** button to specify parameters of the game.
-Here you can choose maximum 5 and minimum 2 players from currently logged users and Artificial Intelligence represented by your computer with specified level of advancement (easy, medium, hard).
-Moreover, you can specify layout of your cards from two possible options and number of decks (in order to harden guessing remaining cards).
-There is also option to change the time interval between player moves.
+Here you can choose maximum 5 and minimum 2 players from currently logged users and Artificial Intelligence bots represented by your computer with specified level of advancement (easy, medium, hard).
+Moreover, you can set layout of your cards from two possible options and number of decks (in order to harden guessing remaining cards).
+There is also option to change the time interval between players moves.

 <img width="1264" alt="optionpanel" src="https://user-images.githubusercontent.com/56030577/145474461-24371e88-d218-43d0-90c0-117a302242b7.png">

 If you are ready, you can click **START GAME** to begin adventure with blackjack. :rocket:

-Now, you are allowed to enter your **BET** - the amount of money based on which your final result will be calculated.
-After that, the game starts and you decide whether to **HIT** (take next card) or **STAND** (pause).
+Now, you are allowed to enter your **BET** - the amount of money based on which, your final result will be calculated.
+After that, the game starts and you decide whether to **HIT** (take next card) or **STAND** (pass).
 Observe your score and frame color to control your status **(WAIT/LOSE/WIN/TURN)**.
 After each round, you can **REPLAY** your game to enjoy it once more!

 ![image](https://user-images.githubusercontent.com/56030577/148691415-23ec09bf-4f37-4c75-bb3b-9c1ba1d46187.png)